flightaware/firestarter/README.md

 ### fids with Google Maps
 Now, you can see positions displayed on a static Google Maps image on each flight info page!
-In order to enable this feature, you need to configure your own google maps API key.
+In order to enable this feature, you need to configure your own Google Maps API key.
 Instructions:
 https://developers.google.com/maps/documentation/maps-static/get-api-key
 Once you get your API key, just specify it in your .env file as GOOGLE_MAPS_API_KEY.
 Then you will see static maps with a flight track on your flight info pages.
 Note that you may need to enter your payment information.
-The google maps API is not free, but it is with limited use.
+The Google Maps API is a paid service with a limited free tier.
 Pricing information:
 https://developers.google.com/maps/documentation/maps-static/usage-and-billing
 You can see that you currently get "a $200 USD Google Maps Platform credit"